Commencement-Technology/dev-academy-rest-api/readme.md

 # Dev Academy REST API

-The repository for “Dev Academy REST API” is a backend API for a web application managing bootcamps and courses.
-It includes CRUD functionality for users, bootcamps, courses and reviews.
+Node.js RESTful API project for managing educational resources in an academy.
+It offers full CRUD functionality for users , courses , bootcamps and reviews with Express.js for routing and MongoDB for storage.

 ## Endpoints
 Below is an overview of the available endpoints and their functionalities.
-- ***To view the Swagger UI schema, navigate to `http://localhost:3000/api-docs` in your browser after running the server.***
+- ***To explore the Swagger UI schema and view available endpoints, navigate to `http://localhost:3000/api-docs` after running the server.***
-- ***You can test these endpoints via this [Postman](https://martian-meteor-939359.postman.co/workspace/alitalhacoban-public-workspace~6633d43a-18bb-4f4d-84e1-94a76d318225/collection/18754010-9bb8f197-24dc-461e-ab56-d80c6a7f190f?action=share&creator=18754010) collection***
+- ***You can also test these endpoints via this [Postman](https://martian-meteor-939359.postman.co/workspace/alitalhacoban-public-workspace~6633d43a-18bb-4f4d-84e1-94a76d318225/collection/18754010-9bb8f197-24dc-461e-ab56-d80c6a7f190f?action=share&creator=18754010) collection***

 <img width="1255" alt="auth" src="https://github.com/user-attachments/assets/1be0b082-b258-48a1-9e92-2d087af32149">
 <img width="1255" alt="bootcamps" src="https://github.com/user-attachments/assets/09b8bf7b-42a0-4083-83ea-26ea0151859c">